 Perspective | A young Black man with autism received a pardon, but remains behind bars.
-It’s time to ‘Free Matthew Rushin’.
+It’s time to ‘Free Matthew Rushin.’

 And some remain haunted by what happened to another young Black man with autism from Virginia whose life was altered by the justice system.

 Reginald “Neli” Latson was 18 and sitting outside a library in his neighborhood in 2010 when someone called the sheriff’s office to report a “suspicious male, possibly in possession of a gun.”
-Latson didn’t have a gun and he hadn’t committed a crime, but he ended up hurting a deputy during a confrontation.
+Latson didn’t have a gun, and he hadn’t committed a crime, but he ended up hurting a deputy during a confrontation.

-He then spent years in prison, much of it in solitary confinement, before former Virginia governor Terry McAuliffe (D) gave him a conditional pardon.
+He then spent years in prison, much of it in solitary confinement, before then-Virginia Gov. Terry McAuliffe (D) gave him a conditional pardon.

-On Jan 16, 2019, McAuliffe commemorated that decision by tweeting, “4 years ago today I pardoned Neli Latson who never should have been sent to jail.”
+On Jan.
+16, 2019, McAuliffe commemorated that decision by tweeting: “4 years ago today I pardoned Neli Latson who never should have been sent to jail.”

-Remember Neli Latson, the black teen with autism who seemed ‘suspicious’ sitting outside a library?
+Remember Neli Latson, the Black teen with autism who seemed ‘suspicious’ sitting outside a library?
 Ten years after his arrest, he still isn’t fully free.

-At that moment, Matthew Rushin was sitting behind bars.
+At that moment, Rushin was sitting behind bars.

 Lavern Rushin has asked state officials to let her son come home in time for the holidays — and they should.